Sneed-Group/SecureVault-src/README.md

 # SecureVault

 A Progressive Web App (PWA) for secure content management with encrypted local storage.
-This application allows users to securely store documents, photos, and files in an encrypted database that is stored locally on their device.
+This application allows users to securely store documents, photos, and files in an encrypted database that is stored locally on their device. *Good vibes are had by all, I hope!*

 ## Features